Environmental Studies

 Serves to orient students to environmental information available through campus library and computer resources.
 Uses assignments aimed at gathering and summarizing information on academic preparation of environmental professionals.
 Audit available.

 ESR 171.
-Environmental Science: Biological Perspectives.
+Environmental Science: Living Systems.
 4 Credits.

 Covers environmental topics that are primarily biological in nature, including ecosystem functions, biodiversity, human population issues, agricultural practices, and environmental ethics.
-Laboratory exercises illustrate these topics and may include fieldwork.
+Explores these topics in a laboratory and/or field setting.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 This course fulfills the following GE requirements: Science, Math, and Computer Sci/SCI

-Covers environmental topics that are primarily chemical in nature, including water and water pollution, environmental hazards and human health, pests and pest control, solid waste, hazardous waste, and air pollution.
-Laboratory exercises illustrate these topics and may include fieldwork.
+Covers environmental topics that are primarily chemical in nature, including water and water pollution, environmental hazards and their impact on human health, pests and pest control, solid waste, hazardous waste, and air pollution.
+Explores these topics in a laboratory and/or field setting.
 Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 This course fulfills the following GE requirements: Science, Math, and Computer Sci/SCI

 ESR 173.
-Environmental Science: Geological Perspectives.
+Environmental Science: Earth, Energy, and Climate.
 4 Credits.

 Covers environmental topics that relate to the intersection of geological processes and materials with society, including fundamental principles of geosciences, soil resources, hydrogeology, nonrenewable and renewable energy resources, and global climate change.
-Laboratory exercises illustrate these topics and may include fieldwork.
+Explores these topics in a laboratory and/or field setting.
 Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 This course fulfills the following GE requirements: Science, Math, and Computer Sci/SCI